sandibi13/flux/README.md

 ### Contribute

 Contributions are welcome!
 Whether it's fixing bugs, adding features, or improving documentation, your help is appreciated.
 Just fork the repo, create a branch, and submit a pull request.
 Feel free to open an issue if you find any problems or have suggestions.

-### Acknowledgements

-Flux is inspired by [rhino-pkg](https://github.com/rhino-linux/rhino-pkg).
-Special thanks to the contributors of [rhino-pkg](https://github.com/rhino-linux/rhino-pkg) for their work!